ChrisPenner/ChrisPenner.github.io/site/drafts/restricting-monads.md

   pure (greetUser greeting)
 ```

-In this simplified example we clearly see that we can use arbitrary values we discover at runtime
+In this simplified example we clearly see that we can use our host languages features arbitrarily to construct a smaller
-to construct a brand new mini program which uses the `ReadWrite` effect to interact with the user.
+program within our ReadWrite DSL.
+Our simple program here just reads a line of input from the user and then greats them by name.

 This is all well and good in such a simple case, however if we expand our simple `ReadWrite` effect slightly by adding a new effect: